TalaoDAO/Web3IDPay/README.md

 - **Privacy-preserving transfers** using **SD-JWT** for selective disclosure and **OIDC4VP** for verifiable presentations.
 - **Multi-chain support**: Ethereum, Etherlink, EVM-compatible chains, and other networks.
+- **Identity and Data transaction Integration Strategies**: One step or orchestration.
 - **Regulatory compliance** aligned with MiCA, AMLD6, DAC8, and eIDAS 2.0.
 - **Interoperability** with open standards such as **JWS**, **JWE**, and **DIF Presentation Exchange**.
 - **Auditability and user consent** with verifiable proofs, consent receipts, and traceable logs.